SukkoPera/WheelOfJoy/README.md

 The multiplexers used on the board are analog, so the adapter is bidirectional and the ports can also be independently used as 5-bit output ports.

 ## Compatibility
-Any Atari-compliant joystick or joypad should work with this board, including Sega MegaDrive/Genesis controller, as pin 5 is connected to +5V.
+Any Atari-compliant joystick or joypad should work with this board, including Sega MegaDrive/Genesis controllers, as **pin 5 is connected to +5V**.

 The latter also means that you MUST NOT use the adapter with anything that can pull pin 5 straight to ground, such as 3-button Amiga mice (what would be the purpose of that anyway?).